BoergeSt/Lagrange-Mechanics/README.md

 * Energy loss due to friction (Rayleigh dissipation function)
 * Inequality Restraints (if I can figure out a way to do that).
 For example a trolley that can only move on a finite line which has kind of a stopper at the end.
 (I don't think anything like a bounce back can be implemented using the lagrange formalism.
 Yet if you know a way to do that, please let me know.)
 * If I become really bored I might add a GUI such that you can assamble your system graphically and change the parameters on the fly.

+Maybe (mainly inner workings you probably won't notice):
+* Possibility of different general Potential functions.
+* Error handling
+* Performance improvements such that even complex systems can be viewed in (nearly) realtime